 Students receive the tools to get into the college or university that best meets their needs while also learning valuable leadership skills.

-Leaders don’t move forward without a purpose.
-When we work with your student, we begin with the future in mind – which industries and careers are a good fit and represent an attractive opportunity.
-And then schools and programs can be identified that will not only provide an excellent college experience, but also prepare them for a lifetime of leadership and success.
+Leaders don't move forward without a purpose.
+When we work with your student, we begin with the future in mind, giving careful consideration to which industries and careers are a good fit and represent an attractive opportunity.
+From there, schools and programs can be identified that will not only provide an excellent college experience, but also prepare them for a lifetime of leadership and success.

-This process officially begins in 9th grade with continued, specific benchmarks throughout each year of high school.
+This process officially begins in ninth grade with specific benchmarks throughout each year of high school.
 The tools and skills gained throughout this process will ensure student success in college and beyond.

 About our College Counseling Department